HOW TO FILL IN AN ET1 FORM

 - Identify relevant managers or colleagues by their full name and job title.

-3. Details of the protected disclosure.
+4. Details of the protected disclosure.
 Next you need to clearly state that you made a “protected disclosure” and evidence this by providing information to show that the concerns you raised and the way you raised the concerns meet the required legal tests to be a protected disclosure.
+If you made multiple protected disclosures you should number each protected disclosure chronologically.

 - Provide the date and time you made the disclosure

-- Details who you made the disclosure to, where and in what format i.e. written or oral.
-If you raised your concerns in accordance with your organizations whistleblowing or grievance policy, you should state so here.
+- Details of who you made the disclosure to, where and in what format i.e. written or oral.
+If you raised your concerns in accordance with your organisation’s whistleblowing or grievance policy, you should state so here.

 - If you made several disclosures, you should list each disclosure separately and provide all the details mentioned above.